Overview

 Study abroad opportunities

-Second and third-year undergraduates are eligible to apply to study for one or more semesters (usually a whole academic year) in certain other European psychology schools, with travel, and, where appropriate, some subsistence funding provided by the EU Erasmus fund.
-There are no basic course charges to be paid abroad.
-Assessment is carried out in the host (i.e., international) institution and is accepted by Trinity as if students were examined here.
-The School of Psychology has bilateral agreements with several European universities, including the University of Helsinki, Freie Universität Berlin, Erasmus University Rotterdam and Université Paris V.
+Second-year undergraduates are eligible to apply to study for one or more semesters of their third year in certain other European psychology schools, and, where appropriate, some subsistence funding is provided by the EU Erasmus fund, and there are no additional course charges to be paid while abroad.
+Assessment is carried out in the host institution and marks are translated so that full course credit is recognised in TCD.
+The School of Psychology has bilateral agreements with several European universities, including the University of Helsinki, Freie Universität Berlin, Erasmus University Rotterdam, Groningen University and Université Paris Diderot.
+In addition, the university has learning agreements with a wide range of international institutions and placement in such locations is facilitated by the college’s international exchange programme.
+Further information on student exchanges can be found at: www.tcd.ie/ study/study-abroad/outbound/options

 This is a presentation by Dr. Elizabeth Nixon giving an outline of the Psychology course at Trinity College Dublin.